masaki39/outline-converter/README.md

 		- "Skip" ignores an indentation level.
 		- "Content" converts into continuous text.
 		- "Reference" extracts and converts `[[@citekey]]` into Pandoc citation style.
+	- Swap lines commands
+		- In bullet lists, it uses line swapping commands of the Outliner plugin.
+		- Outside of that, it simply swaps lines.
+		- You cannot use  unless the Outliner plugin is installed.
 	- Note
 		- This outline has been converted into the text below.